 – When you have been in the same content management system for a very long time then the same data can be stored at more than one location.
 The task of finding such multi-located data and then correcting it is called data normalization.

-- Corrupted or lost data-Data loss and corruption is the biggest challenge of the server migration plan.
+Data loss and corruption is the biggest challenge of the server migration plan.
 A single record misplaced can cost you millions.
 So server migrations must be strategized accordingly to avoid any unexpected data loss.
 Data loss can be of the various form like-

 – Sometimes there is a misinterpretation regarding the data which is brought in or which is produced in the new system.
 This confusion generally arises when a set of data is duplicated.
 To avoid such complexity thorough research is needed.